BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Don't think about things, do them**

+I have been watching videos by a YouTuber called Newel of Knowledge, who is a bit eccentric but whose advice seems at least on the surface to be useful.
+So I am putting some of his ideas into practice.
+The one that particularly struck me yesterday was that if you keep putting things off you end up thinking about them a lot more than if you simply got them done.
+The drawback with this is that the task or problem then ends up burning away a lot more brain power.
+He called in cognitive load - he has a lot of phrases like this - and it does make sense that if you are busy then the last thing you want to do from a time management point of view is to waste your precious grey cells unneccesarily.

+To try and put this idea into practice I’ve come up with a cunning plan.
+I have a list of all the things I am working on - which is good.
+But I have to regularly rewrite it which is bad.
+So I am going to switch to using index cards, which will have one activity on them.
+I can then rearrange the cards every morning and make sure that the urgent and imortant tasks and the ones I need to think about lead all the rest.

+This will also have the effect of giving me an idea of my workload simply from the number of cards.
+I’ll start today - let’s see how it goes.

 #### **Down the rabbit hole with Silver**

 I am just recovering from spending a large chunk of time researching a subject of no intrinsic value to me.